ggrecow/SQAT/publications/pub_Greco2023_Internoise/README.md

 - `FluctuationStrength_Osses2016`: verification using AM tones as a function of the modulation frequency (see code [here](../../validation/FluctuationStrength_Osses2016/1_AM_tones_fmod)) and AM broadband noises as a function of the modulation frequency (see code [here](../../validation/FluctuationStrength_Osses2016/2_AM_BBN_fmod)).
 - `Tonality_Aures1985`: verification using pure tones with different SNR from narrowband noises (see code [here](../../validation/Tonality_Aures1985)).

+# How to use this code
-In order to run the validation codes, the user needs to download the dataset of sound files from zenodo <a href="https://doi.org/10.5281/zenodo.7933206" target="_blank">here</a>.
+To run the `pub_Greco2023_Internoise.m` code, the user needs to download the dataset of sound files used by the verification codes from zenodo <a href="https://doi.org/10.5281/zenodo.7933206" target="_blank">here</a>.
 The obtained folder called `validation_SQAT_v1_0` has to be included in the `sound_files` folder of the toolbox.

+# Log
 This code is part of SQAT v1.0, released 14.05.2023